anoma/nspec/docs/anomian.juvix.md

 > Me, Anomian.

 Again, the goal of this exercise is to understand what the Anoma system is about and *a model* of it.
-We present a few Juvix code snippets that will help us understand the model, but these are not particularly important.
-You can read only the quotes to get the idea.
+As a resource of information, we present a few Juvix code snippets that will help us understand the model, but these are not particularly essential.
+You can read only the quotes to get the main idea.
 The Jordan interactions are to confirm, ask questions, and recap the concepts.

 ## Chapter 1: The core players